tjoskar/ng-lazyload-image/CONTRIBUTING.md

 ├── example                           // Contains some examples about how to use the library ├── index.ts                          // The endpoint for the library.
-This is the file the user will import ├── src                               // The folder that contains all the source files │   ├── intersection-observer-preset  // Logic for intersection observer lazy loading │   ├── scroll-preset                 // Logic for scroll-lazy-loading │   ├── shared-preset                 // Shared logic between the presets │   ├── shared-preset                 // Server side render (bot) preset │   ├── util                          // Some utility functions │   ├── hooks-factory.ts              // Creates and builds the hooks, that will load the image │   ├── lazyload-image.directive.ts   // The directive declaration │   ├── lazyload-image.module.ts      // The module declaration
+This is the file the user will import ├── src                               // The folder that contains all the source files │   ├── intersection-observer-hooks   // Logic for intersection observer lazy loading │   ├── scroll-hooks                  // Logic for scroll-lazy-loading │   ├── shared-hooks                  // Shared logic between the hookst │   ├── util                          // Some utility functions │   ├── lazyload-image.directive.ts   // The directive declaration │   ├── lazyload-image.module.ts      // The module declaration
 │   ├── lazyload-image.ts             // Contains logic about when and how the images should be loaded